meyer-lab-cshl/snakemake-uge/README.md

 cookiecutter --output-dir "${HOME}/.config/snakemake"  "gh:meyer-lab-cshl/snakemake-uge"
 ```

-The latter command will then prompt you to set default parameters described in the next two subsections.
+The latter command will prompt you to set default parameters described in
+the next two subsections.
+Each parameter has default settings and simply
+pressing enter at the prompt will choose the default setting of that parameter
+for the profile.

 ### Submission parameters
 Parameter explanations as retrieved from `snakemake --help`.